AntixK/anandksub/content/blog/Perspective_Equirect.md

 @def published = "5 December 2024"
 @def description = "Inverting the common procedure of converting equirectangular images to perspective images."
 @def tags = ["math","geometric-projection", "image-processing", "code"]
-@def is_draft = true
+@def is_draft = false
 @def show_info = true
 @def has_code = true
 @def has_chart = false
 @def has_math = true

-&emsp;
+&emsp; Recently I had a task to convert between perspective and equirectangular projections.
+Equirectangular projections can be found in VR and 360 degree image/video content.
+Although there are more efficient projection available today for 360 media content[^eac], equirectangular remains the simplest and a widely supported format.
+In any case, it is a good first projection to understand before moving onto the more sophisticated ones.

 ### Perspective Projection

-Perpsective projections are what you get when you take a photo with your camera.
-Objects that are further away from the camera appear smaller and all the lines appead to project toward *vanishing points* (i.e. where the parallel lines seem to converge).
+&emsp; Perpsective projections are what you get when you take a photo of your camera.
+Objects that are further away from the camera appear smaller and all the lines appear to project toward *vanishing points* (i.e. where the parallel lines seem to converge).

-Difference between rectilinear projection and perspective projection.

-Note about fisheyelens.

-What is gnomonic projection?

 Recall that the Pinhole Camera model (bet used for a perspective projection), where some real-world point $p$ with coordinates $(x, y,z)$ is projected onto the image plane at $(u, v)$ as